ArturSkrzeta/Decision-Robot/README.md

-The app comes with simple front-end that walks user thorugh steps.
+The app comes with simple front-end that walks user thorugh the steps.

 <img src="images/robot.JPG">